Incapamentum/Attack-Defense/README.md

 Completed as part of a Spring 2021 term project for the special topics course EEL 5937 - Attacks & Defenses in Secure Architectures.
 Class instructor is Dr. Fan Yao.

+The paper by Liu et. al [1] served as the main motivation in pursuing this term project.

 ## Table of Contents